-During these years the vehicle's interior will have been very well used after hundreds if not thousands of hours on the road with a driver and passengers using its facilities, while a long and varying list of personal possessions and even a few animals transported in it during the vehicle's active years.
+During the years that the vehicle was in frequent use it's interior will have been very well used.After hundreds if not thousands of hours on the road with the driver and passengers using its facilities, while a long and varying list of personal possessions and even a few animals were transported in it during the years the vehicle was in use, the signs of its hectic life will be well in evidence.

 A classic car interior restoration covers several stages, which are only remotely interlinked.
 They run as follows: